The Infamous Yakuza Tattoo

 As with most underground groups their stories are considered confidential.

-However, we have found out a good amount of information about the tales of their origin and history up until the present day.
+However, we have found a good amount of information about the tales of their origin and history up until the present day.

 In Japan, there was a strict caste system enforced by the shogunite which put down those in the burakumin class the worst.